-- Voted on the compensation to be paid to Mr. Olivier HASSLER in his capacity as Chairman of the Board of Directors. - Voted on the compensation to be paid to Mr. Marc NOCART in his capacity as Chief Executive Officer. - Reviewed the 2017 overall compensation policy.
+- voted on the compensation to be paid to Mr. Olivier HASSLER in his capacity as Chairman of the Board of Directors. - voted on the compensation to be paid to Mr. Marc NOCART in his capacity as Chief Executive Officer. - reviewed the 2018 overall compensation policy. - prepared the report on the compensation policies and practices applicable to employees whose work has a material impact on the enterprise's risk profile for financial year 2018.

 2.3.
-AUDIT COMMITTEE (see section 16.3.1. page 91 of this registration document, as regards the composition of the Audit Committee)
+AUDIT COMMITTEE (see Chapter 16, paragraph 16.3.1. of this document, page 87, as regards the composition of the Audit Committee)